 Introduction and Background This explains the Neighbourhood Plan process and the timetable Pages 8-9 Our Vision and Key Themes All Neighbourhood Plans have a vision for their Neighbourhood.
-This informs our 5 key themes on which the Plan is based 10-16 Spatial Portrait This provides an overview of the Town including key statistical evidence which has been considered in developing the Plan 17-22 Policy Context This describes the Planning Policy context and constraints which influence Neighbourhood Plans 23-25 Planning Policies The Neighbourhood Plan is broken down into a series of Policies within each of the 5 key themes.
+This informs our 5 key themes on which the Plan is based 10-16 Spatial Portrait This provides an overview of the Town including key statistical evidence which has been considered in developing the Plan 17-22 Policy Context This describes the Planning Policy context and constraints which influence Neighbourhood Plans 23-24 Planning Policies The Neighbourhood Plan is broken down into a series of Policies within each of the 5 key themes.
 Each theme is expressed as a number of policy objectives accompanied by a justification of the Policy.
 In this Section you will also find a number of supporting actions.
 These are not Planning Policies but improvements or projects that may be implemented with collaboration between various partners utilising developer contributions.
-26-70
+25-67 Monitoring and Review This section states how the Plan will be measured and updated 68